-Prerequisite: ELCR 1030.
+Prerequisite: ELCR 1020 or Program Instructor Approval.
 Introduces industrial process control applications with an emphasis on sensors and signal conditioning.
 Topics include: symbology and drawing standards, control techniques, sensors and signal conditioning, and ISA and other relevant standards.

 ELCR 2120 - Motor Controls